Phlow/feeling-responsive/_posts/design/2019-04-12-ContinuousTechnologyRefreshment.md

 # Content
 #
 subheadline: "All teams have to do it.
 Now we have a name for it."
-title: "Continuous Technology Refreshment (CTI)"
+title: "Continuous Technology Refreshment (CTR)"
 categories:
   - design
 #